openharmony/arkcompiler_cangjie_ark_interop/doc/User_Manual/source_en/compile_and_build/cjpm_usage_OHOS.md

 # Introduction to `cjpm`

-`CJPM (Cangjie Package Manager)` is the official package management tool for the Cangjie language, designed to manage and maintain the module system of Cangjie projects.
-It provides a simpler and unified compilation entry point while supporting custom compilation commands.
-Through automated dependency management, it analyzes and merges third-party dependencies with multiple versions, eliminating developers' concerns about version conflicts and significantly reducing their workload.
-Additionally, it offers a native Cangjie language-based custom build mechanism, allowing developers to add preprocessing and postprocessing workflows at different build stages.
-This enables flexible customization of the build process to meet various compilation requirements in different business scenarios.
+`CJPM (Cangjie Package Manager)` is the official package management tool for the Cangjie language, designed to manage and maintain the module system of Cangjie projects while providing a simpler and unified compilation entry point with support for custom compilation commands.
+Through automated dependency management, the package manager analyzes and merges multi-version third-party dependencies, eliminating developers' concerns about version conflicts and significantly reducing their workload.
+Additionally, it offers a native Cangjie language-based custom build mechanism, allowing developers to add pre-processing and post-processing workflows at different build stages.
+This enables flexible customization of the build process to meet various compilation requirements across different business scenarios.

 ## Basic Usage of `cjpm`

-Run `cjpm -h` to view the main interface, which consists of several sections: command description, usage examples (Usage), available subcommands (Available subcommands), supported options (Available options), and additional hints.
+Run `cjpm -h` to view the main interface, which consists of several sections from top to bottom: current command description, usage examples (Usage), available subcommands (Available subcommands), supported configuration options (Available options), and additional hints.

 ```text
 Cangjie Package Manager